2022, Approx. 24"W x 12"H

 Visiting the rich and complex island of Sri Lanka was a transformative experience.
 As better infrastructure is developed in Sri Lanka will the breathtaking four-hour train ride from Kandy to Colombo through the heart of the country vanish?
 Sri Lanka has been colonized by many countries and embroiled in a horrific 30-year civil war and yet their culture shines through.
 The pure fresh spices that create the delicious food will nourish you and change your perspective forever.
 Moving my family to Salt Lake City, Utah at the start of the Covid pandemic in 2020 has shifted my lens once again.
 Global supply chain issues have put a spotlight on international trade.
 The mountain west is a majestic and powerful place and the perfect anchor from which to consider our connectivity and the use of the limited resources we have.

 Repurposing the highly designed product packaging of our contemporary world I create simulations of shipping ports that reveal these often ignored places.
 A global freeway container shipping provides a keen barometer of where we are right now.
 The environmental impact of shipping such large quantities of goods through mega ports is huge.
 And yet creating my work from recycled product packaging I have come to realize how influenced I am by the material world that surrounds us.
-Borrowing the aggressive language of advertising I create highly crafted landscapes directly on the walls that provide viewers a moment to themselves.
-I focus on industrial landscapes because I care so much about the natural world and feel that our connection to it is crucial as human beings.
-I worry that the further we get into our technological thingies the more detached we become from the natural landscape and the less we care what happens to it and ourselves.
-A balance between overindulgence and harmony is possible, but we must own up to our part in our current predicament.
+I create highly crafted landscapes directly on the walls that provide viewers a moment to themselves.
+As travel has been limited the last few years the desire for stuff has increased causing global supply chain issues.
+My current work positions the Evergiven tanker that got “Stuck!”
+In the Suez Canal against the open wide landscape in the mountains above Salt Lake City, “Freedom”.
+I am ever optimistic that we can reach balance between overindulgence and harmony as individuals and as a planet.